spacemeshos/smapp-lite/TestCases.md

 12. Verify that the "Confirm the password:" field must match the "Set the password:" field.
 13. Verify an appropriate error message is shown if the passwords in the "Set the password" and "Confirm the password" fields do not match.
 14. Verify the system correctly handles and accepts special characters in the password fields.
+15. Verify that the password is securely transmitted and not exposed in any way.
+16. Ensure the app correctly handles password encryption and validation.

 **Password Requirements Validation**